 Deputies have been given the responsibility to protect and serve all citizens while balancing the need for officer safety and are granted the authority to use force when necessary to accomplish lawful ends.
 This authority is grounded in the laws of the State of Maryland, the United States Constitution, Court rulings and the provisions of this policy.
-Recognition of, and respect for the dignity of all persons and the value of human life will guide all training, leadership, and procedures, as well as guide deputies in the use of force.
+Recognition of, and respect for the dignity of all persons and the sanctity and value of human life will guide all training, leadership, and procedures, as well as guide deputies in the use of force.
+NOTE: In use of force incidents that involve a police-involved death, or likely death, OPS 0104 Response to Police-Involved Deaths will be followed regarding notification requirements, reporting requirements, evidence collection, investigation requirements and chain of command review.